 Ever heard of “morning breath”?
 Humans wake up with tons of bacteria in their mouths.
-Sometimes this bacteria may alter the taste of food and water.
+Sometimes, this bacteria alter the taste of food and water.
 The first sip of water, even if you are rinsing your mouth, tastes sweet.

-An infection or virus that affects the ENT area could be why you suddenly notice that water tastes sweet.
+An infection or virus that affects the ENT area could be why you think water tastes sweet.

 Infections that clog your airways can interfere with your brain’s messages to your taste buds, disrupting their proper function and causing you to experience odd taste and smells, or even to lose your senses of taste and smell altogether.

 Even minor infections can increase the glucose in saliva, causing a sweet taste.

 Rest assured that when the rest of your body has recovered from the infection, your taste buds usually will too.